gsalucci/streamplatform/README.md

     * **Stream recording option**

-        It is possible to record your stream by uncommenting the relative lines in `nginx.conf` and by mapping a local path to the container's volume: `/var/rec`.
+        By default NGINX is configured to record your live streams, those will be saved to the containers internal path: `/var/rec`

 2. ## Express and Socket.io